usdot-jpo-ode/jpo-tim-builder/README.md

 **Step 3**: Run the application

-This command will start the MYSQL, REST service, and web application containers.
+This command will download MySql, and start the MySQL, REST service, and web application containers.
 The application will then be accessable at  `localhost:4200`.

 ```bash
  docker-compose up